MhdKian/Metasurface-Inverse-Design/README.md

-# Metasurface-Inverse-Design
+# Conditional Generative Adversarial Networks for Inverse Design of Multi-functional Microwave Metasurfaces
-Conditional Generative Adversarial Networks for Inverse Design of Multi-functional Microwave Metasurfaces The codes will be  available once the paper get published.
+The codes will be  available once the paper get published.